Baltoli/project-docs/notes/log.md

 * Improved some diagrams throughout the report and added a counterexample output as a demonstration.
 * Minor changes to wording etc. in a few places.
+* What major improvements to the implementation are possible
+* Formulating programs as state machines and TESLA assertions as logical properties over these state machines.
+Can program events be seen as logical single-state predicates?
+Each program state has 0-1 predicates true of it.
+  Inline and split basic blocks so each has only a single predicate.
+* How do TESLA assertions get translated as logical statements on this kind of structure?
+How can return values be linked into this?
+Splitting - for each constraint on a function's return value, generate a distinct state?
+* This is conceptually interesting - treat events as things that are true in a state rather than things that happen.
+Use constant propagation and control flow simplification to enforce return value constraints (for each possible constraint mentioned in the assertion, generate a new state).
+* Doing this transformation within the bounding interval would then give a sort of Kripke structure that could be checked against an LTLish translation of TESLA assertions.
+* Investigating the TESLA test suite to see if I can get it to stop breaking so horribly.
+Fixed by working out how to actually use lit python packages.
+* Would be good to actually have tests for the static analysis stuff to make sure it doesn't break - maybe a summer project.
+* TESLA experiments probably need to be extracted out - they make the build a bit fiddly.
+* Also the Z3 issue complicates things - need to just make it mandatory I think as it's the better of the two tools.
+* Looking into cleaning up the build - LLVM_DIR is what's needed by LLVM cmake configuration.
+Depends on where LLVM is installed.
+Then also need the appropriately versioned tools.